inspec/inspec/docs-chef-io/content/inspec/matchers.md

     weight = 40
 +++

 Chef InSpec uses **matchers**, a testing framework based on [RSpec](https://rspec.info/), to help compare resource values to expectations.
-The following matches are available:
+The following matchers are available:

 - [`be`](#be) - makes numeric comparisons.
 - [`be_in`](#be_in) - looks for the property value in a list.